Islamic Golden Age

 Al-Ghazali

-Abu Hamid al-Ghazali (1058-1111 CE) was one of the most influential Islamic thinkers in history.
-His synthesis of law, theology, and mysticism in the Ihya Ulum al-Din transformed Islamic thought, while his philosophical critique of Aristotelian rationalism and his account of spiritual crisis remain among the most compelling works in medieval intellectual history.
+Abu Hamid al-Ghazali (1058–1111 CE) was among the most influential thinkers in Islamic history.
+His Ihya Ulum al-Din synthesized law, theology, and mysticism, while his critique of Aristotelian rationalism and account of spiritual crisis remain landmarks of medieval thought.

 Algebra

-Algebra takes its name from the Arabic word al-jabr, one of the two operations described by al-Khwarizmi in his ninth-century treatise that established algebra as a systematic mathematical discipline.
-Building on Babylonian, Greek, and Indian traditions, al-Khwarizmi created a unified framework for solving equations that transformed mathematics and, through Latin translations, shaped the development of European science.
+Algebra takes its name from the Arabic al-jabr, an operation described by al-Khwarizmi in his ninth-century treatise that established the discipline.
+Building on Babylonian, Greek, and Indian traditions, his framework for solving equations later shaped European science.

 Astronomy in Islamic Civilization

-Islamic astronomy was one of the most productive scientific traditions of the medieval world.
-Building on Greek and Indian foundations, Islamic astronomers corrected Ptolemy's errors, developed trigonometry as an astronomical tool, produced comprehensive zij tables, built sophisticated observatories, and transmitted a transformed astronomical tradition to medieval Europe.
+Islamic astronomy was among the most productive scientific traditions of the medieval world.
+Building on Greek and Indian foundations, its astronomers corrected Ptolemy, developed trigonometry, produced zij tables, built observatories, and transmitted a transformed science to Europe.

 institution